ejans/odoo_new_api_guideline/source/environment.rst

 Record/Recordset and Model
 ==========================

-The new version 8.0 of OpenERP/Odoo introduce a new ORM API.
+Version 8.0 of OpenERP/Odoo introduces a new ORM API.

-It intends to add a more coherent and concise syntax and provide a bi-directional compatibility.
+It intends to add a more coherent and concise syntax and provides a bi-directional compatibility.

 The new API keeps its previous root design as Model and Record but now adds new concepts like Environment and Recordset.